usnews/brightspot-cms/documentation.md

     	-DgroupId=yourGroupID \
     	-DartifactId=yourProject

-*Note, the GroupID and Project name must not contain spaces.*
+*Note, the GroupID and Project name must not contain spaces or hyphens*

-Once your project has been created access your new pom.xml and add the following dependency.
+Once your project has been created access your new pom.xml and add the following dependency, for Solr.

         <dependency>
             <groupId>org.apache.solr</groupId>